yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 4. You now have a very simple multi-stage pipeline with a exactly one stage - a **Build Stage**.

    Running the pipeline now would execute the pipeline as a single stage, and it would build exactly like it did before.
 For now, be aware that using simple stage definitions like this means the stages execute in the order they are defined in the file.
-More advanced pipeline definitions can support conditionals that govern stage execution.
+More advanced pipeline definitions can support conditionals for dependency graphs that govern more complex stage execution.

    Now, let's add a **Deployment Stage** by adding the YAML below to the bottom of the pipeline definition:

     ```yml
-   - stage: Deploy
+   - stage: DevDeploy
+     displayName: 'Dev Deploy Stage'
       jobs:
       - job: Deploy
         pool: